 He and Nell separated, he acted like a doggy heart throb.

-We all walked home, subdued with our heads bowed very low.
+We walked home, subdued with, our heads bowed very low.

 The kids were shocked, I was gobsmacked, but Kevin was aglow.